 HELP END HOMELESSNESS

 God calls us to respond with compassion to those who are suffering around us.
 We have felt the damage that homelessness does to the individual and the community, and feel compelled to respond.
 After almost four years of fundraising and learning the ropes, Help End Homelessness Howard County bought a home and placed a homeless family in it.
 This could not have happened without KC members' long-term sacrificial giving of their time, money and energy.
-AND, we are moving forward, building a relationship with the family we have placed and starting a drive to house another family.
+AND, we are moving forward, building relationships with the families we have placed in five homes so far.